AOSSIE-Org/Scavenger/README.md

  * [Daniyar Itegulov](https://github.com/itegulov)
  * [Ezequiel Postan](https://github.com/EzequielPostan)

+### Support

+ * Scavenger was supported by Google Summer of Code in 2016 and 2017.
+ * A free license of [YourKit](http://www.yourkit.com/) profiler helps us keep Scavenger fast and leak-free
+ * Experiments on thousands of benchmarks are made possible by the [StarExec Cluster](https://www.starexec.org)

 ### Job Opportunities

- * [Google Summer of Code]() grants may be available in 2017.
+ * [Google Summer of Code](http://www.aossie.org) grants are available.
 If you would like to apply, it is never too early to contact us.
  * If you would like to do a project, M.Sc. thesis or Ph.D. thesis related to Scavenger, please [contact us](mailto:bruno.wp@gmail.com).